mircealungu/mircea/thoughtstream.md

 **June 12**

-Soljenitsyn: you could be sentenced for 5 years for *"negative attitude towards the party or one of its plans"*.
+Solzhenitsyn: you could be sentenced for 5 years for *"negative attitude towards the party or one of its plans"*.
 What makes us believe that what was possible 80years ago is not possible anymore.
 What changed in the human soul to prevent this?